VirgileHenry/nerf/README.md

 }
 ```

 Here, simply create a new counter with an initial state, assign the button and a text.
 You will notice the button is behind a background.
 This is why I kept it under a dyn widget: it is not important to know what it is, as we won't interact with it.
 The events will be redirected from the background to the button, and the button will throw a callback when pressed that we will also receive through the background.
 You could think of this as a "background button".
-But in Nerf, widgets won't assume any behaviour, and will only be used for their sole purpose. therfore, a  button will only be used to throw callbacks, and a background will only be used to draw a background.
+In Nerf, widgets won't assume any behaviour, and will only be used for their sole purpose. therfore, a  button will only be used to throw callbacks, and a background will only be used to draw a background.
 If we want to have a background button, we will create a button, and add a background to it, as demonstrated here.

 To avoid infinite size structs, most widgets are held in boxes in Nerf.
 It is however possible not to: our counter could have a straight text widget.
 But here, the app will expect a struct for the root, so our constructor returns a box.